cedmandocdoc/redefining-observable/README.md

 ## Reactive Observable pattern

 A reactive observable pattern opens up a whole new set of doors.
 Cancellation is one thing, but never limits to that.
 A timer for instance, emits data in the form of time but also listens to an external entity when to propagate or when to pause or when to completely stop.
-Pull observables can be also be built by this pattern, on which the producer listens to a consumer request as an indication that the data will be sent.
+Pull observables can be also be built by this pattern, on which the producer listens to a consumer request as an indication that the data should be sent.

 Sometimes the name reactive observable is hard to comprehend.
 The capability of being observed does not directly imply that data will be sent.
 A reactive data stream is another name to think of this pattern.
 Using this term it reverses the idea of being observed directly to emit data.
-The term `Reactive Observable` has been only used to gain attraction since the word Observable is famous in reactive programming.
+The term Reactive Observable has been only used to gain attraction since the word Observable is famous in reactive programming.

 For what a Reactive Observable provides, its definition could be, an object that can be observed and to observe.
 Below is its pseudo-code form.